ino5/ino5.github.io/README.md

 # web1
-this is the things for my first web hosting.
+This is the things for my first web hosting.

-most of file is just copied from 'opentutorials.org'.
+Most of file is just copied from 'opentutorials.org'.